 ACRL Bylaws (Article XII, Sections 1 and 2) state that "the Association shall hold an annual meeting at the time and place of the annual conference of the American Library Association" and that "meetings of the sections shall be held in accordance with the Section's governance procedures at the time and place of the annual conference of the American Library Association."

 When can a committee hold an electronic meeting?

-Provided that ten days advance notice is given, synchronous virtual meetings (as defined in ALA Policy Manual 7.4.1) may be held throughout the year or in lieu of the Midwinter Meeting.
+Provided that ten days advance notice is given, synchronous virtual meetings as defined in ALA Policy Manual A.7.4.1 may be held throughout the year or in lieu of the Midwinter Meeting.
 These meetings are subject to the ALA open meeting policy.
 The ten-day notice is waived for an emergency, but not the reporting requirement, which must also explain the nature of the emergency that caused the advance notice to be waived.
 Asynchronous association work may be conducted throughout the year (and is not subject to the ALA Open Meeting Policy).